 Net site area:

-Means the area of the site, excluding any entrance strip, internal vehicle access or private way,
+Means the area of the sitesite (including any unit site area associated with a residential unit where relevant), excluding any entrance strip, internal vehicle access or private way,

 except for apartment buildings and duplex dwellings in the Residential